 After 21 years together, my husband, Jordan, knows me better than anyone and has the ability to help me clarify exactly what I’m trying to say when I am fumbling over words.
 As soon as I was done with my weekly chapter, I would hand it off to him so he could make sure my overall tone was on point and I didn’t have any mortifying typos.
 My dear friend, Leila, then read every single page editing for content clarity, technical errors, and word repetition.
 I think at one point she told me I had used derivatives of the word “simple” over 100 times!
 Once I had reviewed the entire manuscript and received a stamp of approval from both Jordan and Leila, I felt ready to submit my manuscript to my brilliant editor, Dervla Kelly.
 Dervla noted questions and small changes throughout the manuscript, which I had several months to address.
 In addition, I also had a talented production editor (Kim Keller), and several expert copy editors from the Ten Speed team who weighed in on everything from grammar to tone (sometimes my tough love came across as too tough!) and ensured that there were no glaring errors before the book went off to print.
 Writing this book really did take a village and I felt so lucky to have such a talented and committed team behind me.
 Whether you’re self-publishing or working with a big publisher, make sure to curate the support team you need to produce a final product you can feel proud of.

-It was a long ride, but in the end, I am totally thrilled with how the book came out and so excited to share it with you when it is released out into the world on November 2nd!
+It was a long ride, but in the end, I am totally thrilled with how the book came out and so excited to share it with all of you.

-Click here to pre-order your copy of Minimalista.
+Click here to order your copy of Minimalista.

 Photography Credit: Vivian Johnson